Low Bar Hang

 • 5-8 reps in each set

 This list would not be complete without shoulder exercises.
 The next two moves are doing exactly that – working your shoulder muscles, aka deltoids.
-You can always find something more demanding in a handstand push up progression.
+The first one is the incline pike push up.

 Positioning: